Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$: Supplementary Material

-\section{Kinematics of cc $\rightarrow$ ch scattering}
+\subsection{Kinematics of cc $\rightarrow$ ch scattering}

-In this appendix, we derive the scattering rates (\ref{eq:Gamma1}) and (\ref{eq:gammalow}), respectively $\Gamma_\text{c}\sim T^1$ and $\Gamma_\text{c}\sim T^2$, which are independent of the detailed nature of the hot band structure.
+Here we derive the scattering rates [5] and [6] in the main text, respectively $\Gamma_\text{c}\sim T^1$ and $\Gamma_\text{c}\sim T^2$, which are independent of the detailed nature of the hot band structure.
 Our calculation here is based on a geometrical approach summarized in Fig. \ref{fig:kinematics_ccch} to determine the phase space available for cc $\rightarrow$ ch scattering.
 The focus here is on the Brillouin zone geometry of scattering.
-The following appendix \ref{app:gen} gives a more detailed derivation, encompassing all cases we have considered.
+The following section gives a more detailed derivation, encompassing all cases we have considered.